rui-qian/READ/README.md

 ### Validation on FP-refcoco(+/g) series

 Unlike the ReasonSeg and RefCOCO(+/g) datasets, where the dataset contains only positive samples and evaluation focuses solely on segmentation performance, the `<seg>` token is directly added to the question template during validation.
 However, the FP-RefCOCO dataset includes False Premises (negative samples), so the `<seg>` token cannot be directly appended to the question template.
-Instead, the model must predict based on the actual query.
+Instead, the model should make predictions directly based on the given query.
 You can simply run ours scripts: **[./test_read.sh](./test_read.sh)**.
 ```
 CUDA_VISIBLE_DEVICES="${CUDA_DEVICE}" python test_read.py \